Counters

 Successfully countering an attack delivers two damage instances instead of one, dramatically increasing the total damage output.
 Combined with the charge level multipliers, a successful red-level counter represents some of the highest damage attacks Lance can perform.

-Funnily enough, even though you i-frame through the attack (not block it), it still procs the Offensive Guard skill, making it this the best counter in the game, especially if used at yellow or red charge level.
+Funnily enough, even though you i-frame through the attack (not block it), it still procs the Offensive Guard skill, making this one of the best counters in the game, especially if used at yellow or red charge level.

 The true power of the Charged Counter